Q: My manager has asked me to re-test before I can return to work even though I have been in self-isolation for 10 days.

 Q: What if I am still testing positive after 4 weeks without symptoms?

-Q: What if I am still showing symptoms after two weeks?
+Q: What if I am still showing symptoms after the 10 days?
 Am I not putting co-workers at risk?

 Q: I was tested over 2 weeks ago and I haven’t received my results yet.
 Can I return to work?